The structure of relatively hyperbolic groups in convex real projective geometry: Introduction

 This investigation extends some recent work.
 Previously in~\cite{IZ2019b}, we considered the special case where the peripheral subgroups were virtually Abelian of rank at least two.
 For such groups, we proved that relative hyperbolicity is equivalent to the existence of a collection of properly embedded simplices with good isolation properties.
 This geometric description is analogous to the case of ${\rm CAT}(0)$ spaces with isolated flats \cite{HK2005}.
 We also showed that the boundary of these simplices are, in a technical sense, the only places where the boundary is irregular (see~\cite[Theorem 1.19 (6), Theorem 1.8 (7,8)]{IZ2019b}).
 Shortly after, Weisman~\cite{W2020} considered convex co-compact groups (a more restrictive class than naive convex co-compact) who were relatively hyperbolic and whose peripheral subgroups were also convex co-compact, but not necessarily virtually Abelian.
 For such groups he established a similar result about the irregular boundary points and also showed that the Bowditch boundary could be realized as a quotient of the boundary.

+There are a number of other results in the literature concerning relatively hyperbolic groups acting on properly convex domains, see for instance~\cite{CLT2015, Choi2017, Choi2017b, Choi_book}.
+These results consider the case when $\Gamma \backslash \Cc$ is non-compact and characterize when $\Gamma$ is relatively hyperbolic with respect to the fundamental groups of the ends (under some geometric assumptions on the ends and $\Cc$).
+There is some similarity between the statements in this paper and the statements in~\cite{Choi2017, Choi2017b, Choi_book}, but to the best of our knowledge, there is no actual overlap between the results.

-In this paper we extend all of these older results to the case of general peripheral subgroups and the case of general naive convex co-compact groups.
+In this paper we extend the results in~\cite{IZ2019b, W2020} to the case of general peripheral subgroups and the case of general naive convex co-compact groups.
 The proofs build upon ideas from both papers.

 We will now introduce the notation required to precisely state our main results.
 Given a properly convex domain $\Omega \subset \Pb(\Rb^d)$, we will let $\hil$ denote the Hilbert metric, which is a natural and classical $\Aut(\Omega)$-invariant, proper, and complete metric on $\Omega$, see Section~\ref{sec: convexity and the Hilbert metric} below.
 This allows us to speak of the diameter $\diam_\Omega(A)$ and $r$-open neighborhood $\Nc_\Omega(A, r) \subset \Omega$ of a subset $A \subset \Omega$ relative to the Hilbert metric.